mscoutermarsh/Mathy-Poll/README.md

 Mathy-Poll
 ===========================
 A Grape/Goliath API for tracking votes.
-To limit cheating, instead of using a captcha, use simple math!
+With simple math captcha!

 1. Vote is created.